ShizukaDonaghue/serene-meditation/README.md

     <img src="docs/images/footer-image.png" alt="Image showing the footer" width=240>

 * Thank You Page <br>
 When the user sends a message, the second HTML page opens to thank them for their message.
-The navigation bar is consistent with the main page and this includes a "Home" button, so that the user can easily navigate back to the main page.
+The navigation bar is consistent with the main page and this includes a "Home" button so that the user can easily navigate back to the main page.

     <img src="docs/images/thank-you-page-image.png" alt="Image showing the thank you page" width=400>

 ### Future Features
-* The drop down menu from the navigation bar for smaller screen sizes currently stays open after the user selects one of the sections and navigates to the desired section.
-The drop down menu is only closed by clicking or tapping on the "X" in the navigation bar.
-If the drop down menu disappears once the user selects one of the sections, or taps outside of the drop down menu, it would help to improve user experience.
+* The drop-down menu from the navigation bar for smaller screen sizes currently stays open after the user selects one of the sections and navigates to the desired section.
+The drop-down menu is only closed by clicking or tapping on the "X" in the navigation bar.
+If the drop-down menu disappears once the user selects one of the sections, or taps outside of the drop-down menu, it would help to improve the user experience.
 This is something that can be implemented once I learn JavaScript.

-* The navigation bar currently does not have a drop down menu for "Techniques" section.
-A drop down menu will enable users to select a specific technique from the navigation bar.
+* The navigation bar currently does not have a drop-down menu for the "Techniques" section.
+A drop-down menu will enable users to select a specific technique from the navigation bar.
 XXXXX EXPLAIN WHY THIS WAS NOT IMPLEMENTED

 ## Technologies Used
 * The website was created with [HTML](https://html.spec.whatwg.org/).